shaik1002/biggitlabbomb/doc/user/compliance/compliance_center/compliance_projects_report.md

 ## Create a new compliance framework

-You can create new compliance frameworks on top-level groups.

 Prerequisites:

 - You must be an administrator or have the Owner role for the group.